Maya Menon | Against the Current

 Return to Kerala

-After marriage and the birth of their first child, Maya and her husband Sudip decided to return to India so their children could grow up close to family and culture.
+After marriage and the birth of their second child, Maya and her husband, Sudeep, decided to return to India so their children could grow up close to family and culture.
 The transition back to Kerala was not easy.
 For several years, Maya became a full-time homemaker.
-Slowly, self-doubt returned.
+Slowly, self-doubt began to take root within her.
 But volunteering at her children’s school reopened a forgotten door.

-She began teaching spoken English classes twice a week at her kid’s school.
+She began teaching spoken English classes twice a week at her kids’ school.
 The classroom reignited her confidence.
-Soon, she returned to CUSAT as a guest faculty member, helping students improve communication skills and confidence to attend interviews.
+Soon, she returned to CUSAT as a guest faculty member, teaching students cloud computing and wireless networks.
+Whenever she found the time, she also helped students improve their communication skills and confidence to attend interviews.
 Students connected deeply with her honesty and warmth.
-Some even petitioned the department to keep her as a regular teacher.

-It was then that the COVID-19 hit.
+It was then that COVID-19 hit.
 Students across the country began struggling emotionally.
 Anxiety, loneliness, fear, and uncertainty spread rapidly.
-Maya and her sister started conducting online counselling and spoken English sessions.
-On October 10, they organised a webinar, realising only much later that it was World Mental Health Day.
+Maya and her sister started conducting online classes for interview placements and spoken English sessions.
+They realised the huge emotional toll that the pandemic had on the students.
+They got in touch with a psychologist, and on October 10, they organised a webinar, without realising that it was World Mental Health Day.
+These webinars continued consistently for four years, every Saturday.

 The Birth of Mind Empowered